At EU borders, refugees report invasive genital searches during pushbacks

 The couple made a perilous journey to Turkey, where they had their first son.
 Then, they left for Greece, where Ngono experienced yet another horrific episode of abuse.

-in the early hours of September 15, 2021, they boarded a grey rubber dinghy with 33 others and set sail.
+In the early hours of September 15, 2021, they boarded a grey rubber dinghy with 33 others and set sail.

 They knew it would be dangerous, going out to sea at night in the unpredictable early-autumn weather.
 They were aware the 20km (12-mile) crossing from Turkey to Greece had become a graveyard for asylum seekers who risked it all on flimsy boats.